Toby-byte/movie_db/readme.txt

 todo: put the website on github pages

+todo: mabye add search for mangler? if you do so just copy what i did on the other pages

+todo: pixar film ændres til dansk

 use the movie database api to get discriptions for movies and more
 url: https://www.themoviedb.org/